Shimorina/relation-extraction-db-wikidata/README.md

 (*) Relation IDs and names include `P0` (absence of relation; name: "no_relation") and `NA` (name: "unknown").

+## Preprocessing Details for Datasets

+### WebRED

+* Calculate rater confidence and assign P0 to the cases where it was low.
+* Separate into train and dev (90/10).

+### WikiFact

+* Delete instances where SUBJ and OBJ cover the same token(s).
+* Delete instances with properties which does not exist in Wikidata anymore (e.g., P5130, P134, P1432, P1962, P1773).

+### FewRel

+* Create detokenised sentences with MosesDetokenizer from `sacremoses`.

+### Wiki20m

+* Create detokenised sentences with MosesDetokenizer from `sacremoses`.
+* Don't include sentences that are present in FewRel.
+* Add sentences that are present in FewRel but have a different relation (66 instances).
+* Delete duplicate entries.

+### DocRED

+* Extract relations that have subject and object present in the same sentence.
+* Create detokenised sentences with MosesDetokenizer from `sacremoses`.
+* For DocRED-human: discard some examples, e.g., with missing subjects/objects, no evidence support (see [this issue](https://github.com/thunlp/DocRED/issues/19)).

+### T-REx

+* Take all the alignments where word boundaries for subject/object are present.
+* Delete duplicates among all the alignments for a text.

+### Other Remarks

+We do train/dev division only for WebRED, since it is human-annotated.
+We don't do it for T-REx.
+All other corpora provide a validation set.

 ## Other Datasets

 There exist other datasets that use Wikidata for RE.
 They were not included in the DB.